 Kenny Nachwalter, P.A.

-Robert D. W. Landon, III is a shareholder in the firm’s Miami office, which is only a few miles from where he grew up and attended Ransom Everglades School in nearby Coconut Grove.
+Raised in this community, Robbie is a magna cum laude graduate of Harvard Law School who returned home to practice law.
+As a shareholder in the firm’s Miami office, he is based only a few miles from where he grew up and attended Ransom Everglades School in nearby Coconut Grove.